-Don't worry.
-This is all temporary.
-Kids are great healers, so you'll be back to normal soon.
+Don't worry — this is all temporary and you'll be back to normal soon.
 In some cases, your doctor might suggest you do special exercises to improve your strength and flexibility.
-You'll want to go slow and ask the doctor if you should avoid any activities, such as hanging from the monkey bars.
+You'll want to go slow and ask if there are any activities you should avoid.
 If you want to return to a sport, ask the doctor how soon you'll be able to do it.

 How can you be sure you don't break any more bones?
-Accidents happen, but you’ll stay safer when you listen to your teachers and coaches.
-Always wear helmets, pads, and the right protective gear for your activity or sport.
+Accidents happen, but you can often prevent injuries by wearing safety helmets, pads, and the right protective gear for your activity or sport.

-It's also a smart idea to do what you can to build strong bones.
-How do you do that?
+It's also a smart idea to do what you can to build strong bones:

-- Get a lot of physical activity, especially stuff like jumping and running.
+- Get a lot of physical activity, especially jumping and running.

 - Feed your bones the calcium and vitamin D they need to stay strong.
 That means getting your share of milk and other calcium-rich foods and drinks, such as broccoli and calcium-fortified orange juice.